MuseroChopiniano/CsvSlicer/README.md

-# CsvSlicer by Facutronic and MuseroChopiniano
+# CsvSlicer by FacuTripelhorn and MuseroChopiniano